-10 Of The Most Unrealistic Sex Scenes In Literature That Will Make You Cringe
+10 Of The Most Unrealistic Sex Scenes Ever Written

 As a writer and avid reader, I know all to well that sex is no easy thing to convey into words.
 It either comes off as too technical, sounding like an overworked gynecologist, or like a wanna-be cool mom who uses slang words for "private parts."
 While I was an undergrad writing student, most of my teachers encouraged uncensored writing, and at one point I was given an assignment to write an erotic short story for fun.
 I can tell you this: it was not fun.

 But there are some talented writers out there that have written successful and hot sex scenes.
 For the majority, though, there's really no winning when it comes to writing about sex — except for Literary Review's Bad Sex in Fiction Award, which isn't necessarily the best award a writer could receive.
 The one truly great thing to unrealistic, and badly written sex in books, is that it's hilarious to read.

 If you've ever tried to write a sex scene or even read a few in your lifetime, then you know exactly what I'm talking about.
 While Fifty Shades of Grey made erotica and BDSM a more widely accepted and discussed topic, it doesn't rule out that there is, and always will be, horrible sex scenes in literature.
 Most of these passages will make you cringe, laugh, and shake your head all at once.
 Get ready, because here are the 10 most unreal sex scenes ever written: